Effect-TS/io/docs/modules/Effect.ts.md

 Returns an effect whose success is mapped by the specified side effecting `f` function, translating any promise rejections into typed failed effects.

+An optional `AbortSignal` can be provided to allow for interruption of the wrapped Promise api.

 **Signature**

 ```ts